-Hepatic Encephalopahty is serious condition of the brain, neurologic changes, seen in some patients with severe Liver Disease (Most common) as well as other causes.
+Hepatic Encephalopathy is serious condition of the brain, that includes neurological changes that are seen in some patients with severe Liver Disease (Most common).
+There are other causes or these changes.

-Condition or Symptoms are often reversible if treated appropriately, however the liver failure may not be.
+The Condition or Symptoms are often reversible if treated appropriately, however if there is liver failure, that may not be the case.

-Ammonia is primarily responsible for the symptoms but other toxins can be seen as well.
+Hepatic Encephalopathy can also be seen in Portal Hypertension and shunting of blood away from the Liver.
+A build up of Ammonia inside the body, is primarily responsible for the symptoms but other toxins can be involved as well.

 – Medications: (Narcotics, Diuretics, Diazepam, Lorazepam)